From the Ashes of Disney's Go.com Volunteer-Edited Directory

 A Different Kind of Directory

 When discussing the specific features of JoeAnt, the obvious benchmark comparison to the Open Directory will always apply.
 For the record, JoeAnt is smaller than DMOZ, and it doesn’t have the long-term reputation of DMOZ or the relationships with other portals and search engines.
-The future will tell whether or not JoeAnt can develop the kinds of relationships that have given the Open Directory the distribution it now has.
+But, at the end of the day, DMOZ is defunct, and JoeAnt is still here.

 JoeAnt definitely stands apart when you consider the search function of the directory, and it is clear that JoeAnt is intended to be searched, not to feed other portals and search engines, though that is an option in JoeAnt’s future.
-In this way it is quite different from either DMOZ or the Zeal directory, which used to feed LookSmart.
+In this way it is quite different from either DMOZ or the Zeal directory (now defunct), which used to feed LookSmart.

-Unique to JoeAnt are the editor quality ratings – every site is rated on a scale of 1-3, and the rating influences the search results.
+Unique to JoeAnt is its nique editor quality ratings.
+Every site is rated on a scale of 1-3, and the rating influences the search results.
 Finally, the JoeAnt directory and search results provide a unique system for showing the user what kinds of advanced features are available on the sites in the results.
 Next to each site in the directory is a graph indicating whether the site offers the following: Audio, Chat, Downloads, Editor Site, Games, Membership, Shopping, and Video.
 This of course saves room in the description and provides an easy comparison of site by site features.
 Next to each listing is also the editor’s quality rating, shown by the presence of one, two, or three dark red bars (three is best).
 Finally, next to each listing is the username of the editor which reviewed the site, although that is not clickable at this time.

 JoeAnt Directory Search Engine Analysis